KNU-BrainAI/KNU-Mamba/README.md

 - PyTorch 1.12+

 ### Set up the Environment
-We recommend using Conda to manage the environment:
+We recommend using Conda to manage the environment, as described below.:

 ```bash
 conda create -n knu-mamba python=3.10